Strong ion approach

 Strong ion difference (SID)

-The strong ion difference is the difference between negatively and positively charged strong ions.
-Since Na+ and Cl are the most abundant strong ions, it is relatively simple to calculate the SID(inorganic) from Na+ and Cl, as follows:
+The strong ion difference is the difference between positively (cations) and negatively (anions) charged strong ions (cations – anions).
+It is relatively simple to calculate the SID(inorganic) from Na+ and K+ and Cl, as follows:

 rearranging this yields:

-• High SID = alkalosis (increased OH or decreased H+) and is due to loss of Cl (metabolic alkalosis) or gain of Na+ (called a contraction alkalosis).
-Remember, that of these parameters, only Na+ and Cl are independent.
+• High SID = strong ion alkalosis (increased OH or decreased H+) and is due to loss of a chloride-containing acid (metabolic alkalosis) or gain of sodium in excess of chloride.

-• Low SID = acidosis (decreased OH or increased H+) and is due to a gain of Cl (hyperchloremic metabolic acidosis) or a loss of Na+ (called a dilutional acidosis, although the term “dilutional” acidosis is incorrect per Constable 2014).
+• Low SID = strong ion acidosis (decreased OH or increased H+) and is due to gain of a chloride-containing acid or loss of sodium in excess of chloride.

-Note the SID(inorganic), as calculated above, does not detect unmeasured strong anions (XA, e.g. lactate, sulfates) that would cause a titration metabolic acidosis.
+The SID, as calculated above, does not detect unmeasured strong anions (XA, e.g. lactate, sulfates, phosphates) that would cause a titration metabolic acidosis.
 However, the contribution of these unmeasured strong ions can be taken into account with other formulae, e.g. calculating the unmeasured strong ion concentration [XA] or the strong ion gap (similar to the AG).
-Therefore, the SID(inorganic) must be interpreted in conjunction with the AG or [XA], i.e. a normal SID but a high AG or [XA] indicates a titration metabolic acidosis.
+Therefore, the SID must be interpreted in conjunction with the AG or [XA], i.e. a normal SID but a high AG or [XA] indicates a titration metabolic acidosis.
+Note, that you may come across a calculation of SID which includes lactate as part of the negatively charged ions, i.e. (Na+ + K+) – (Cl + lactate) and even free ionized calcium or magnesium on the positive side of the equation (Fettig et al 2012, Gomez et al 2013, Viu et al 2017, Gärtner et al 2019).
+This variation adds confusion to interpretation and makes it impossible to compare between studies or use normal ranges that are in the literature (hence we have provided ours above).

 Weak acids (Atot)